-A box of Pepero costs around 1,500 KRW and comes in a variety of flavors, including milk, white, and dark chocolate on to almond, white cookie, cheese, peanut, green tea, strawberry, melon and many others.
+A box of Pepero costs around 1,500 KRW and comes in a variety of flavors, including milk, white, and dark chocolate on almond, white cookie, cheese, peanut, green tea, strawberry, melon, and many others.

 Lotte Ghana Chocolate was introduced in South Korea in 1975 and comes in different flavors, including milk chocolate, mild chocolate, dark chocolate, dark browning, milk hazelnut, and others.
 Ghana Chocolate is named after the country “Ghana”, which is known as one of the world’s largest producers of cocoa beans from which chocolate is made.